Brain injury and head injury compensation following an accident

 - Secondary brain injury

 - Non-traumatic brain injury

 - Post-traumatic Amnesia (PTA)

 To make a successful personal injury claim you will have to prove that your brain injury was the result of someone else’s negligence (ie: your employer, another road user) and that your injury is a direct result of the accident.

-If you or someone you know, has suffered a brain injury in a car accident, work accident or fall, that you believe was someone else’s fault, call us now for free legal advice on 0800 78 38 846.
+If you or someone you know, has suffered a brain injury in a car accident, work accident or fall, that you believe was someone else’s fault, call us now for expert legal advice on 0800 78 38 846.